EdwinVW/dapr-traffic-control/README.md

     > Alternatively you can also run the `start-selfhosted.ps1` script.

-7. Open new command-shell.
+1. Open a new command-shell.

-8. Change the current folder to the `src/TrafficControlService` folder of this repo.
+1. Change the current folder to the `src/TrafficControlService` folder of this repo.

-9. Execute the following command (using the Dapr cli) to run the **TCS**:
+1. Execute the following command (using the Dapr cli) to run the **TCS**:

     ```console
     dapr run --app-id trafficcontrolservice --app-port 5000 --dapr-http-port 3500 --dapr-grpc-port 50000 --config ../dapr/config/config.yaml --components-path ../dapr/components dotnet run